benjaminion/upgrading-ethereum-book/src/book.md

 Merkleization, the process of calculating the `hash_tree_root()` of an object, is defined in the [SSZ specification](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md), and explained further in the [section on SSZ](/part2/building_blocks/ssz).

 #### BLS signatures

+See the main wirte-up on [BLS Signatures](/part2/building_blocks/signatures) for a more in-depth exploration of this topic.

 > The [IETF BLS signature draft standard v4](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04) with ciphersuite `BLS_SIG_BLS12381G2_XMD:SHA-256_SSWU_RO_POP_` defines the following functions:
 >